amannarsaria4/amannarsaria4.github.io/_posts/2025-12-29-whereitgoes.md

 Why I’m Doing This

-I believe trust should be engineered into systems, not requested afterward.
+I believe trust and transparency should be engineered into systems, not requested afterward.

-I believe transparency shouldn’t be a marketing claim — it should be a default setting.

 And I believe that if we can clearly track money meant to generate profit, we should absolutely be able to track money meant to help people.